Remi-Wieten/Practical_Machine_Learning/README.md

 For this project, R-studio version 0.99.903 on Windows 7 (64-bit) was used.

-To view the .html file properly, download the repository from GitHub to your computer.
+To view the .html file (properly), download the repository from GitHub to your computer.